mdwcoder/CodeJump/README.md

 Intent-driven desktop code navigation for large projects.

 CodeJump is a compact desktop overlay for Linux and macOS built with Python and Flet.
 It is not an editor, not an IDE, and not a replacement for VS Code or Cursor.
-Its job is narrow and fast: index a project, understand short developer intent queries, rank likely files/folders/symbols, and jump you straight into your configured editor.
+Its job is narrow and fast: index a project, understand short developer intent queries, rank likely files, folders and symbols, and jump you straight into your configured editor.

+This project is a desktop utility first.

+- The main product is the windowed overlay app.
+- `filejump` is only a convenience launcher for opening that desktop app.
+- The terminal is part of installation and launch, not the core UX.

 ## Quickstart